Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Glue Type & Ability to Stick to Skis

-An adhesive applied to the non-plush side of your skins make the skins stick to your skis.
-Some adhesives are glue-based and some are silicone-based.
-Glue-based adhesives will work better in a wider range of temperatures so they will stick to your skis when itโ€™s frigid.
-Theyโ€™re also more forgiving if there is a little ice or snow on your ski base when you put your skins on.
-(Note: you should always try to clean your skis as well as possible before putting skins on).
+Glue-based adhesives will work better in a wider range of temperatures so they will stick to your skis when it’s frigid.
+They’re also more forgiving if there is a little ice or snow on your ski base when you put your skins on.
+(Note: You should always try to clean your skis as well as possible before putting skins on).

-Our top four picks, the Contour Guide Pure, Pomoca Pro S-Glide, Black Diamond Ascensions and the G3 Alpinist + Glide are all glue-based for these reasons. ย These are solid choices if you like to ski in cold temps, stormy conditions and fresh pow.
+Our top five picks, the Contour Guide Pure, Pomoca Tour Pro, Black Diamond Ascensions, Pomoca Free Pro, and the Black Diamond Glidelite Mix STS are all glue-based for these reasons.
+These are solid choices if you like to ski in cold temps, stormy conditions and fresh pow.
 (Duh!
-Who doesnโ€™t want to ski in these conditions?)
+Who doesn’t want to ski in these conditions?)

 Non-glue adhesives, like those in the Contour Hybrid Mix, are much more temperamental.
 In fact, not many skins on the market are made with non-glue adhesives, most likely because of their unreliability.
 They can fail in colder temperatures, leaving you stranded or, at the very least, frustrated.